 Since 2000, 141 Michigan communities in 57 counties have completed the PAC assessment and earned an award; join these communities in the movement to create places where all people can thrive.

 Assess Your Community’s Active Design with the PAC

 The Promoting Active Communities (PAC) program celebrates another season with a brand new Complete Streets score!
 New this year, the PAC allows communities to assess Complete Streets policy and implementation, in addition to evaluating their built environment, policies and programs that support active places.
-Register for the PAC by June 15, 2013.
+Registration for 2013 is now closed.